Arizona sheriff denies targeting illegal immigrants by skin color

 The jury trial before Judge Murray Snow is expected to run until August 2.

-Additional reporting by David Schwartz; Editing by David Brunnstrom and Stacey Joyce
+Additional reporting by David Schwartz; Editing by David Brunnstrom and Eric Walsh